Chamber Music Course

 The Chamber Music Course that is both educative and social

-• To build on individual skill;
+• for sensitive tuition enabling folk to build on individual skill;

-• Deepen individual understanding and practical ability;
+• for space to develop individual understanding and practical ability;

 • To enable adult enthusiasts, minimum age 18, from all walks of life, who are passionate about music, to come together to create chamber music in a non-judgemental, supportive environment bringing satisfaction and fulfilment.